 The Port of South Louisiana is served by three trunk line railroads, two on the east bank of the Mississippi River and one on the west bank.
 The Union Pacific railroad on the west bank provides service to western U.S. markets, whereas the Canadian National and Kansas City Southern railroads, both on the east bank, serve the mid-continental United States, Canada, and Mexico.

-The superport provides over 500,000 barrels of crude oil daily through a 48-inch (122 centimeter) pipeline.
+The superport provides over 1.1 million barrels of crude oil daily through a 48-inch (122 centimeter) pipeline.

-The Port is the originating point for Capline, a 40-inch (101 centimeter), 640-mile (1,030 kilometer) pipeline that carries an average of 800,000 barrels of oil daily from Louisiana to the middle of the United States.
+The Port is the originating point for Capline, a 48-inch (121 centimeter), 640-mile (1,030 kilometer) pipeline that carries an average of 1.3 million barrels of oil daily from Louisiana to the middle of the United States.

 The New Orleans (Louis Armstrong) International airport is just minutes away from the Port of South Louisiana with daily passenger and commercial air services are available to major airports throughout the United States, Mexico, Europe, Central and South America, and Canada.